Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-07-07-Learning_Character-level_Representations_for_Part-of-Speech_Tagging.md

 ---

-This is a brief summary of paper for me to study and organize it, [ICML 2014 version: Learning Character-level Representations for Part-of-Speech Tagging (Santos and Zadrozny., ICML 2014)](http://proceedings.mlr.press/v32/santos14.html/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Learning Character-level Representations for Part-of-Speech Tagging (Santos and Zadrozny., ICML 2014)](https://openreview.net/forum?id=HJb9yibubH) I read and studied.
 {% include MathJax.html %}

 They used character embedding not pretrained other than word embedding pretrained.